 The Myth Of Two-Tier Pricing

-Everywhere that you go in Asia, you will find a certain group of expats and digital nomads convinced that the locals are colluding to make two Tier pricing scheme which rips off foreigners and benefits locals.
+Everywhere that you go in Asia, you will find a certain group of expats and digital nomads convinced that the locals are colluding to make a two tier pricing scheme which rips off foreigners and benefits locals.

 In general, this is complete nonsense.
 However, there are a few local-only markets where the stallholders will try it on and in the case of Siem Reap – the central market stallholders are complete thieves unless you absolutely need something from there; it’s probably best to shop elsewhere.